swalschuler/swalschuler.github.io/_pages/martial-arts-rocks.md

 {% include gallery id="martial_arts_rocks_gallery" %}

 ## Our Story
 In 2011, the Alschuler family saw that there was a lack of resources available to young adults with special needs.
 In response to this, they started a free bag class where people could come to learn martial arts and social skills.
-Grand Master Tom Bloom, who the Alschulers have now been training with for over 20 years, graciouslly offered his studio to Martial Arts Rocks, and classes began meeting regularly.
+Grand Master Tom Bloom, who the Alschulers have now been training with for over 20 years, graciously offered his studio to Martial Arts Rocks, and classes began meeting regularly.

 ## The People
 Martial Arts Rocks is run by the Alschulers: